 to restore driving privileges so participants can keep appointments and maintain employment

 Systemically, the measurement is more easily seen in interest and motivation.
 Attending our regular Yellow Line Project meetings, we have representatives from the following agencies/organizations:

 The Brown County Detox Center

 Other agencies and organizations depending on our topics of discussion

-We also have organizations reach out to learn more about the YLP and discuss ways we can interface.
-For example, today we met with a very large church in the area.
-They are part of a homeless shelter network and we were planning on ways that their church and network could interface with YLP.
+We also have organizations reach out to learn more about the Yellow Line Project and discuss ways we can collaborate.
+For example, we met with a very large church in the area.
+They are part of a homeless shelter network and we were planning on ways that their church and network could interface with Yellow Line Project.